-My dissertation focuses on the relationship between staff autonomy and organizational performance in international development organizations and explores the way in which these effects are mediated by different developing country contexts.
-My central hypothesis is that organizations which devolve more control to the field will perform better given the unpredictable nature of development work, with increasing returns to devolution in more fragile states and less measurable environments.
-I investigate this via quantitative (large-N statistical analysis and surveys) and qualitative (case study) methods.
+Dan's dissertation focuses on the optimal level of autonomy in the delivery of foreign aid.
+Specifically he examines the relationship between staff autonomy, output measurement, and organizational performance in international development organizations and explore the way in which these effects are mediated by different developing country contexts.
+His central hypothesis is that organizations that are more independent and devolve more control to the field - that, as he puts it, navigate more by judgment and less by measurement - will be better able to leverage soft information, with increasing returns in more unpredictable and less measurable environments and task domains.
+Dan investigates this via quantitative (large-N statistical analysis and surveys) and qualitative (case study) methods.

-I've held a variety of positions in international development, serving in a variety of capacities.
-I was the special assistant, then advisor, to successive Ministers of Finance (Liberia); ran a local nonprofit focused on helping post-conflict youth realize the power of their own ideas to better their lives and communities through agricultural entrepreneurship (East Timor); and have worked for a number of local and international NGOs (e.g. Ashoka in Thailand; Center for Jewish-Arab Economic Development in Israel).
-More on my work can be found in my CV, linked in the menu above.
-A proud Detroiter, I hold an Honors BA from the University of Michigan and did MA coursework at Princeton’s Woodrow Wilson School.
+Dan's held a variety of positions in international development, serving in a variety of capacities.
+Dan was the special assistant, then advisor, to successive Ministers of Finance (Liberia); ran a local nonprofit focused on helping post-conflict youth realize the power of their own ideas to better their lives and communities through agricultural entrepreneurship (East Timor); and have worked for a number of local and international NGOs (e.g. Ashoka in Thailand; Center for Jewish-Arab Economic Development in Israel).
+More on his work can be found in his CV, linked in the menu above.
+A proud Detroiter, Dan holds an Honors BA from the University of Michigan and did MA coursework at Princeton’s Woodrow Wilson School.